 One day we were short staffed so I hopped on the ball-picker cart and proceeded to pick range balls.
 Tony was standing just across the road hitting balls.
 As I approached, he began to slowly retreat deeper toward the safety of his home.
 I hollered at Tony, “wait a minute, I want to talk to you.”

 He stopped, keeping his eyes fixed on the grass at his feet.
 I pulled up and said, “I have been watching you hit balls.
 You have developed a pretty good swing.
 Let me see you hit a few shots.”
 For the first time he glanced up at me to make sure that I was serious.
 I hopped off the cart and grabbed about two dozen balls out of the ball baskets and scattered them on the clumpy crass.
 “Tony hit one at that tree for me,” I said.

 Without looking at me or taking a practice swing, he grabbed his 5-iron with a baseball grip; both thumbs wrapped around the grip, and smacked a solid shot directly at the tree.
 “Nice!”
 I said.

 Tony proceeded to hit all the balls in rapid-fire fashion directly at the tree.
 Perfect contact on every shot.
 “Keep hitting balls,” I said.
 “You may be a golfer someday.”

-A few weeks later my friend, Joel Goldstrand, golf professional and golf course architect, stopped by to visit about a project we were working on.
+A few weeks later my friend, Joel Goldstrand, golf professional and golf course architect, stopped by our course to visit about a project we were working on.
 Joel Goldstrand was a great player, as a collegian he played for the University of Houston and was an All-American.
 Joel also spent a few years chasing his dream on the PGA TOUR.
 Joel played in two Masters.
 Joel knew golf!